Finastra/angular-nestjs-starter/README.md

 ### Generate a new features

-Run `ng g @nrwl/angular:lib my-feature --directory=features` to generate a features library.
+Run `ng g @nrwl/angular:lib my-feature --directory=features --simpleModuleName` to generate a features library.

 ### Generate a new cdk